mongodb/specifications/source/server-selection/server-selection-tests.rst

 9. Disable the failpoint.

+10. Start 10 concurrent threads / tasks that each run 100 `fundOne` operations
+    with empty filters using that client.

-10. Repeat steps 7 and 8 without any failpoints and assert that each mongos was selected roughly 50% (within +/- 10%) of the time.
+11. Using command monitoring events, assert that each mongos was selected roughly 50% of the time (within +/- 10%).

 Application-Provided Server Selector
 ====================================